Use a bash script

 )

-decorate your functions you want to run in the specified execution context
+decorate your functions you want to run in an executor

 def execute_bash_commands(message):